 How To Send Your Academic Transcripts to SAQA

 The South African Qualification Authority (SAQA), as a statutory body, receives academic transcripts from applicants from every corner of the world.
-You can send your documents to SAQA in two ways; either by dropping off your educational papers at the SAQA office in Pretoria or you can send them via a courier service.
+You can send your documents to SAQA in two ways; either by dropping off your educational papers at the SAQA office in Pretoria or sending them via a courier service.

 All other methods apart from these methods will not be accepted by SAQA.